Making Her Mullet Matter

 I am aware the Mental Health Foundation is underfunded so I want to do my part to help keep these taonga free for everyone.

-In one of your blog posts on your fundraising profile, you kōrero about your history with sexual abuse, grief, and suicidal ideation.
+During your fundraising journey, you have shared kōrero about your history with sexual abuse, grief, and suicidal ideation.
 Why do you think it’s important for people to be open about their experiences (if they feel safe to do so)?

 I agree with safety first!